 Take the pouch with kefir grains and add it to the pot with milk.
 Mix it up with the spoon.
-NOTE: A couple of spoons of kefir added to the milk can help to accelerate the fermentation.
+NOTE: A couple of spoons of kefir added to the milk will help to speed up the fermentation.

 Cover pot loosely with the lid or a muslin cloth to allow oxygen access.
 Put it in the warm place to ferment for around 12-24 hours.

-The curd is ready when it becomes much firmer and easily separates from the wall of the pot.
+The curd is ready when it firmes up and easily separates from the wall of the pot.